StronglyTypedSolutions/vikid.net/docs/en/concepts/pure_functions.md

 In general, a `pure function` returns the __same output__ for the same __given set of input values__.

 All mathematical functions are pure.
-In ViKiD however, we use the word `pure` for functions that produce an `output value` that __do not depend on time-stamps__.
-So if you known the `input values`, you can compute the `output value`.
+In ViKiD however, we use the word `pure` for functions that produce an `output value` that __does not depend on the time-stamps of the inputs__.
+So if you _only know_ the `input values`, you can compute the `output value`.

 > For pure signal functions, if any of the `input values` is `⊥` (_undefined_), the `output value` is `⊥` too